Nomso1/ecommerce-customer-intelligence-dashboard/README.md

-# ecommerce-customer-intelligence-dashboard
+# E-Commerce Customer Intelligence and Operational Performance Dashboard

-Customer Intelligence and Operational Performance Dashboard built using Python and Power BI.
+An end-to-end Business Intelligence project that analyzes one million synthetic e-commerce transactions using Python and Power BI to uncover customer purchasing behavior, revenue drivers, and operational performance insights.